 Treatment and prognosis

-Although diffuse leptomeningeal glioneuronal tumours demonstrate fairly indolent growth, morbidity is fairly prominent due to profound hydrocephalus 2.
+Although diffuse leptomeningeal glioneuronal tumors demonstrate fairly indolent growth, morbidity is fairly prominent due to profound hydrocephalus 2.
 Complicating matters is that the entity is only newly described and the literature is confusing; it is unclear if all reported cases are in fact of the one entity.
 Survival varies widely, in some instances reported to be quite low, with an average survival of only 22 months 3, whereas in other series have long follow-up 4.

 The differential is essentially that of leptomeningeal enhancement, with the florid nature of enhancement particularly reminiscent of tuberculous leptomeningitis.
 Other causes to particularly consider include: